Amino Acids

 Histidine is an essential amino acid that supports immune function, tissue repair, and nerve protection.
 It is a precursor to histamine, a compound important for immune responses and digestion.
 Found in foods such as meat, fish, and dairy, histidine is vital for maintaining healthy tissues, blood cells, and the myelin sheath around nerve cells.

-Homoarginine is a compound that supports cardiovascular health by enhancing nitric oxide production, which helps widen blood vessels and improve blood flow.
-Found in small amounts in legumes and fish, homoarginine plays a key role in regulating blood pressure and maintaining heart function.
-Proper levels of homoarginine are important for healthy circulation and overall heart and blood vessel health.
+Homoarginine is a compound that supports cardiovascular health by boosting nitric oxide production, which helps dilate blood vessels and improve blood flow.
+Present in small amounts in legumes and fish, homoarginine plays a vital role in regulating blood pressure and maintaining heart function.
+Adequate levels of homoarginine are essential for healthy circulation and overall heart and blood vessel health.

 Isoleucine is an essential amino acid that supports muscle repair, energy production, and protein synthesis.
 Commonly found in meat, fish, and dairy products, it plays a key role in muscle recovery and endurance, especially for athletes and physically active individuals.
 Maintaining adequate isoleucine levels is important for muscle health, strength, and overall performance.

-Leucine is an essential amino acid that plays a key role in muscle building and repair.
-It helps the body produce proteins and supports muscle recovery and energy production.
-Leucine is found in foods such as meat, fish, and dairy, and is especially important for athletes and bodybuilders.
+Leucine is an essential amino acid that plays a crucial role in muscle development and repair.
+It aids the body in protein synthesis and supports muscle recovery and energy production.
+Leucine is present in foods like meat, fish, and dairy, and is especially important for athletes and bodybuilders.

-Lysine is an essential amino acid that supports immune health and plays a key role in protein and collagen production.
-Found in foods such as meat, fish, dairy, and legumes, lysine is important for skin and bone health.
-It aids in wound healing, calcium absorption, and overall growth.
-Maintaining adequate lysine levels is vital for strong immunity, healthy skin, bone strength, and overall well-being.
+Lysine supports immune health and aids in collagen production.
+It is an essential amino acid, crucial for protein synthesis.
+Found in meat, fish, dairy, and legumes, lysine plays an important role in skin and bone health.
+It assists in wound healing and calcium absorption.
+Maintaining adequate lysine levels is essential for strong immunity and healthy skin.
+It is vital for bone strength and overall well-being.

 Methionine is an essential amino acid that plays a key role in detoxification and metabolism.
 It is important for producing other amino acids and can be obtained from foods like meat, fish, and dairy.
 Methionine supports liver function, aids in toxin removal, and contributes to healthy skin and nails.

-The Omega-6 / Omega-3 is a measure that reflects the balance between two essential fatty acids in the diet — Omega-6 and Omega-3.
-Both are important for overall health, and an imbalance, especially a high Omega-6 to Omega-3 ratio, may contribute to inflammation and increase the risk of chronic diseases.
+The Omega-6 / Omega-3 Ratio indicates the balance between Omega-6 and Omega-3 fatty acids in the diet.
+This ratio is crucial for health, as an imbalance—particularly a high Omega-6 to Omega-3 ratio—is associated with increased inflammation and a greater risk of chronic diseases.

 Ornithine is an amino acid that supports liver health and plays a vital role in the body’s detoxification process.
 It is a key component of the urea cycle, helping to eliminate ammonia from the body.
 Found in foods like meat, fish, and dairy, ornithine also contributes to wound healing and tissue repair.